 After leaving the city, John served as a Legislative Representative for LAX—Los Angeles Airport—and then went on to work as the VP for Planned Parenthood Los Angeles.

-During his tenure at Planned Parenthood Los Angeles, John was instrumental in protecting access to healthcare and reproductive freedom for all—especially after the Dobbs decision.
+During his tenure at Planned Parenthood Los Angeles, John was instrumental in protecting access to healthcare and reproductive freedom for all.
+After the Dobbs decision, John was instrumental in helping California become a sanctuary state for reproductive freedom.
 On the City Council, when COVID and MPOX hit the community hard, John made sure the city protected residents and small businesses, especially those most at risk.
 Already skilled at navigating Sacramento, John was part of the End Statute of Limitation on Rape (ERSOL) Campaign, which overturned California’s statute of limitations on rape and sexual assault in 2016.
 He led state efforts for Grab-and-Go legislation, which cracked down on small business thefts, created a program to distribute drink-spiking test strips in bars to crack down on date rape, and initiated a remarkably successful drone program and anti-gun violence ordinance that has led to a reduction in violent criminals.
 In his city, John authored groundbreaking legislation on aging in place for seniors and the successful homelessness program, WeHo Cares.
 He has made healthcare more accessible to reduce the city’s carbon footprint.
 Many of his initiatives have become models for cities throughout the country.
 Under his leadership as mayor, he helped amass a $31 million budget surplus while expanding city services for public safety and city services.

 As the Vice President of the California Contract Cities Association, and a member of the National League of Cities, the Clean Power Alliance, and the Santa Monica Bay Restoration Commission, John is already at the forefront of the issues most impacting the 24th Senate District.
 His grasp of how government works from top to bottom—what works and what doesn’t—will inform the kind of meaningful change he will make in Sacramento.